jkim574/Simple-VIT/README.md

 # Simple-VIT

-This repository contains a simple implementation of a Vision Transformer (ViT) model for image classification using PyTorch and the TIMM library.
-The project demonstrates fine-tuning a pre-trained ViT model, image preprocessing, patch extraction, position embedding visualization, and end-to-end inference.
+This repository demonstrates how to use a pre-trained Vision Transformer (ViT) model for image classification using the timm library.
+The provided code includes steps to preprocess an input image, perform inference using a pre-trained model, and visualize some internal workings of the model, such as the attention mechanism and classification logits.

 ## Features
 - Utilizes the pre-trained vit_base_patch16_224 model from the TIMM library.